 2. Tha Ngon Floating Restaurants

-Another quintessential Lao experience in Vientiane, having lunch on a thatch-covered boat motoring slowly down the river.
+Another one of those quintessential Laotian day trips from Vientiane, having lunch on a thatch-covered boat motoring slowly down the river.

 These days, you’ll be hard pressed to find this experience on the Mekong.
 Most locals will tell you to head north out of town to the community of Tha Ngon, distinguished by its aging steel bridge over the picturesque Nam Ngum river.
 From the bridge, you can’t NOT spot the floating restaurants, as they are everywhere!